raganwald-deprecated/homoiconic/2010/04/igesture.md

 Like jQTouch, you have to examine what you get to figure out what to do.
 Unlike jQTouch, you get lots more gestures.
 I quickly decided I wanted to use the "close" gesture to close any dialogs that appeared in my application.
 (There's also a close button, but I was gesture-happy).

 It took about ten seconds to realize that I didn't like the callback model for this.
-I wanted events just like jQTouch and, incidentally, just like Javascript usually works, like `mouseup`: You handle that with `.bind`, not by calling a special mouse handling callback registrar.
+I wanted events just like jQTouch and, incidentally, just like JavaScript usually works, like `mouseup`: You handle that with `.bind`, not by calling a special mouse handling callback registrar.

 So I wrote a little [doohicky][eventified] that would call `.gesture` and in turn would trigger custom events.
 My theory was that by extracting this code into its own file, you could include it alongside jGesture to get an event-driven model.
 Then you could write code that looked like this: